ioseb/URoute/index.md

 		<script src="https://gist.github.com/1353603.js?file=HTTPOutput.php"></script>
 2. $res (response) object is used to incrementally create content.
 You can add chunks of text to the output buffer by calling: $res->add (String) and once you are done you can send entire buffer to the HTTP client by issuing: $res->send(<HTTP_RESPONSE_CODE>).
 HTTP_RESPONSE_CODE is an optional parameter which defaults to (you guessed it:) 200.

+# Convenience Functions

+1. $req->get_var('varname') - since $req object populates $data object, you can access request variables (request parameters or HTTP Body data, depending on the type of request) through the array directly.
+However due to malformed clients or some other application logic, variable may not be set, causing PHP to throw a warning.
+Instead of having you check each call to $req->data['varname'] on being empty URoute provides a convenience method: $req->get_var('varanme').

 # A More Advanced Router Example

 <pre>